oyvholm/utils/Lib/std/c/README.md

 - `Z` is the *patch level*.
   Increased when new backwards-compatible bugfixes are added.

+## Compiler flags for development

+To avoid complications on various systems, the default build only uses `-Wall -O2`.
+Additional warning flags are enabled if any of these conditions are true:

+- The file `src/.devel` or `.git/.devel` exists
+- The environment variable `DEVEL` is set to any value

+These development flags can be explicitly disabled by setting the `NODEVEL` environment variable, regardless of the conditions above.
+The current `CFLAGS` can be checked with `make cflags`.
+For example:

+- `make cflags`
+- `make cflags DEVEL=1`
+- `make cflags NODEVEL=true`

 ## `make` commands

 ### make / make all